Oxen-AI/oxen-ai.github.io/src/optimizations/why_not_git.md

 This section dives into some of the reasons why we did not want to use Git-LFS and wrote an entire VCS from scratch.

+# What git is missing (could be a good blog post title)

+lorem ipsum...

 # LFS is More Complexity

 The first reason is purely the mental model users have to keep in their head.